AccessDigitalHealth/FHIR/src/pagecontent/access-observation-gen-pat-intro.md

 **Binding Differences**
-- Observation Status is one example of binding variances between OLIS and ACCESS Atlantic Profiles.
+- Observation Status is one example of binding variances between OLIS and ACCESS Profiles.
 OLIS suggests a preferred binding to the STU3 Observation Status Value Set, while the ACCESS profile inherits the required binding from the R4 base resource (Observation Status).
   - While the value sets are different, the coded values within both value sets are the same, so no terminology considerations are anticipated.
 - Interpretation value set binding is another example of differences between the two profiles.
 ACCESS promotes an extensible binding to the R4 Observation Interpretation Value Set, while the OLIS profile uses the eHealth Ontario published value set tied to the binding from the STU3 base resource (Observation Interpretation)
   - While the value sets are different, the codes that OLIS utilizes are a subset of the code system that the ACCESS profile is bound to.